nboldhq/docs/src/hosting/references/azure-resources-reference.md

 ```

 ### Azure Front Door
-Azure Front Door is an all-in-one service that is used to provide the following services to the SalesTim platform
+Azure Front Door is an all-in-one service that is used to provide the following services to the nBold platform
 - HTTP load balancing
 - Web Application Firewall
 - SSL certificates managemnet and HTTPS enforcement